 -from The Trees of the trilogy Awakening Land by Conrad Richter

-Out of what what was nearly a jungle, my feral predecessors after a generation in what was a nearly hunter gatherer existence in the Northwest Territory (the frontier west of what is now Ohio) decided to cut hardwood trees with axes and plant crops amid the huge stumps.
+Out of what what was nearly a jungle, my feral predecessors after a generation in what was a nearly hunter gatherer existence in the Northwest Territory (the 1787 frontier of what is now Ohio, Indiana, Illinois, Wisconsin and Michigan) decided to cut hardwood trees with axes and plant crops amid the huge stumps.